alexvanzyl/blog/content/posts/2020-05-19-fastapi-simple-application-structure-from-scratch.md

 ## Conclusion :bulb:
 If you have made it this far, well done! :+1:

 We created a simple application that can serve as a good starting point for small to medium projects.
-There are still a number of things we can include in this base project, such as migrations or adding Docker to our stack. (*Hint: we will cover this in future posts, stay tuned :wink:*)
+There are still a number of things we can include in this base project such as migrations or adding Docker to our stack. (*Hint: we will cover this in future posts, stay tuned :wink:*)

-The final code for this project can be found on [GitHub]().
+The final code for this project can be found on [GitHub](https://github.com/alexvanzyl/fastapi-simple-app-example).

 If you enjoyed reading this article and would like to stay tuned for more, or just want to connect, follow me on twitter [@alexvanzyl](https://twitter.com/alexvanzyl).